-I’m a professional organic no dig kitchen gardener, plant based cook, award winning author and writer, small scale homesteader and mum of three.
+I’m an organic no dig kitchen gardener, plant based cook, award winning author, food and gardening writer, small scale homesteader and mum of three.

 In this blog I share my gardening experiences (the successes and the disasters!), recipes for plant based food, crafts and natural products for home and garden.
 And some of my adventures and outings too!